 The UK Entrepreneur Showcase provides an opportunity for UK faculty innovators, and Launch Blue Incubator participants and alumni entrepreneurs to showcase their entrepreneurial experiences, technologies, and/or startups, and make connections.

-Key Note Speakers: Elaine and Myron Jacobson, recipient of the Lee T. Todd Lifetime Achievement Award for Entrepreneurship
+Key Note Speakers: Elaine and Myron Jacobson, recipients of the Lee T. Todd Lifetime Achievement Award for Entrepreneurship